zicklag/docs-1/docs/reference/filter-rules.md

+---
+description: REST and GraphQL API documentation for filter rules in Directus.
+readTime: 12 minutes
+---

 # Filter Rules

 > Permissions, validation, and the API's `filter` parameter all rely on a specific JSON structure to define their rules.